mark0o/mdp/documentation.md

 # Marko's Design Pack (MDP) Documentation

-To add MDP to your html project simply add the followeing code t the head of your html file
+To add MDP to your html project simply add the following code to the head of your html file

 ```HTML
     <script defer src="https://marko.iric.online/mdp/mdp-src.js"></script>